Panel talk empowers Engineering students to take up space and find their voice in industry

-An indicted hero: Honouring Alan Turing as a gay man failed by society | Pride Month 2024
+An indicted hero: honouring Alan Turing as a gay man failed by society | Pride Month 2024

 Alan Turing (1912-1954) was a mathematician, computer scientist and codebreaker whose work at the British Intelligence Service was instrumental in breaking the German Enigma machine and curtailing WWII.
 Despite the contributions to his country and the mathematics community, Turing was ultimately criminalised for his sexuality, with homosexuality remaining illegal until 1967, 13 years after his […]